Skip to contents

 Extra parameter overrides

-By default, shinyOAuth blocks certain security‑critical parameters from being passed via extra_auth_params, extra_token_params, and extra_token_headers.
-This prevents accidental misconfiguration that could break state binding, PKCE integrity, or client authentication.
+Most users can ignore this section.
+By default, shinyOAuth blocks certain security-critical parameters from being passed via extra_auth_params, extra_token_params, and extra_token_headers.
+This helps prevent accidental misconfiguration that could break state binding, PKCE, or client authentication.

 If you have a specific, advanced use case where you need to override one of these blocked parameters, you can unblock them using the following options:

 • options(shinyOAuth.unblock_auth_params = c("redirect_uri")) – allows overriding the specified authorization URL parameters.
-Default blocked: response_type, client_id, redirect_uri, state, scope, code_challenge, code_challenge_method, nonce
+Default blocked: response_type, client_id, redirect_uri, state, request_uri, request, scope, code_challenge, code_challenge_method, nonce, claims

 • options(shinyOAuth.unblock_token_params = c(...)) – allows overriding the specified token exchange parameters.
 Default blocked: grant_type, code, redirect_uri, code_verifier, client_id, client_secret, client_assertion, client_assertion_type